 - Get a coach and follow a program.
 Really.
 I know it may seems like this recommendation may be biased coming from us (we are an Ultramarathon Training App after all!) but you will absolutely want some guidance to help you through this for three main reasons: 1) You will want to have clear overview of your training structure and WHAT you should be doing WHEN; 2) Having a coach and a training plan will help you to make the most out of the limited time you have for training, and that is HUGE when it comes to training for a 100 miles; and lastly 3) It will keep you accountable, which is something you will need for those weeks that you will not feel like training a lot.

-Setting up a goal for your 100 miler.
+Setting a goal for your 100 miler

-If something can go wrong in a 50k, remember that this can 10x in a 100 mile race–so it’s important to have that in mind when you start setting up a goal for your race.
+If something can go wrong in a 50k, remember that this can 10x in a 100 mile race–so it’s important to keep that in mind when you start setting a goal for your 100 mile race.
 There are so many factors that can (and most likely, will) affect your 100 miler that it can feel futile trying to set up a goal for one…but nonetheless, it’s important to set one that at least gives you something to think about during those long, grueling sessions you will have during your training.

 If you’re running your first 100 miles, the main goal (and the only goal, really) should be finishing your first attempt at the distance in one piece and with a smile on your face.
 Everything you can do to improve from that is a bonus.

 If you already have some experience and are willing to set higher goals, that’s totally OK, but we recommend you to set an A, B and C goal.
-Like I explained above, the possibilities of something going wrong in a 100 miler are higher than in other ultramarathon distances, so it’s good to set up more than one goal that keeps you motivated if things start going south during the race.
+Like I explained above, the possibilities of something going wrong in a 100 miler are higher than in other ultramarathon distances, so it’s good to set more than one goal that keeps you motivated if things start going south during the race.

-Training for a 100 mile race.
+Training for a 100 mile race

 Ok, this is the fun part right?